PhD, MS, CCC-SLP

-Erin was a previous member of Executive Committee for the State Interagency Coordinating Counsel for Infants and Toddlers in Maryland and is a current member of the Advisory Board for North Bend Elementary/Middle School in Baltimore City.
+Erin was a previous member of Executive Committee for the State Interagency Coordinating Council for Infants and Toddlers in Maryland and is a current member of the Advisory Board for North Bend Elementary/Middle School in Baltimore City.
 Erin is a member of the American Speech-Language-Hearing Association.
 In January 2017, she became a Professional Member of the National Academies of Practice (NAP) of speech-language pathology which recognized her as a leader in inter-professional healthcare.
-The NAP works as an "interdisciplinary force to influence national health policy, legislation, and promote quality healthcare through cooperative advocacy, practice, education and research."
+The NAP works as an "interdisciplinary force to influence national health policy, legislation, and promote quality healthcare through cooperative advocacy, practice, education, and research."

 In About section

 - Apraxia of Speech in Children

 - Assistive Technology

 - Aural Rehabilitation for the Treatment of Speech Disorders in Children

 - Language-Based Learning Disabilities